the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/HTML.md

 Constructing and manipulating HTML is foundational to Abacus.
 From static web sites to dynamic desktop applications, building and messing around with HTML is a critical task.
 We shun templating.
-We eschue string catenation.
-We want to create and operator on HTML in APL code.
+We eschew string catenation.
+We want to create and operate on HTML in APL code.
 This starts with creating HTML elements as objects, which in Abacus are plain, simple namespaces.

-> Rembember: `A←#.Abacus.Main`
+> Remember: `A←#.Abacus.Main`

 The [New]() function creates a new [HTMLElement]() object: